marbetschar/MLOps_Labs/lab06/dvc.md

 There are two main uses of remote storage:

 1. synchronization of large files and directories tracked by DVC
-2. centralization of data storage fro sharing and collaboration
+2. centralization of data storage for sharing and collaboration

-DVC supports a range of different providers and storage types.
+DVC supports a range of different providers and storage types such as `LFS`, `S3`, `G-Drive`, [and more](https://dvc.org/doc/user-guide/data-management/remote-storage).

 #### Adding and tracking data